peymanx/brute-force-attack/README.md

 ## Introduction

 This repository contains various scripts and tools for performing brute-force attacks on different systems.
 The primary goal is to demonstrate the vulnerabilities and educate users on the importance of strong passwords and security measures.

+This repository contains a list of commonly used [passwords in Iran](./passwords/commons_iranians.txt).
+It's designed to help developers and security professionals understand password patterns in the region, improve password policies, and enhance security measures

 ## Preview
 ![login](https://github.com/user-attachments/assets/075a2c88-b7e9-41a7-8ee4-7d8e8392d867)